-The Council thereby concludes that it is appropriate to prepare the financial statements on a going concern basis, and that the Council will be a going concern, over 12 months from 12 October 2023.
-This is based on its cash flow forecasting and the resultant liquidity position of the Council, taking account of the cash and short term investment balances of £494m at 31 March 2021 and the overall limit for total borrowing under the Treasury Management Policy 2021/22 of up to £120m in 2021/22.
-Current long term borrowing will be £17m at the end of 2023/24.
-This demonstrates that the Council has sufficient liquidity over the same period as it is not expected for any new short-term borrowing to occur in 2023/24.
+The Council thereby concludes that it is appropriate to prepare the financial statements on a going concern basis, and that the Council will be a going concern, over 12 months from March 2024.
+This is based on its cash flow forecasting and the resultant liquidity position of the Council, taking account of the cash and short term investment balances of £662m at 31 March 2022 and the overall limit for total borrowing under the Treasury Management Policy 2022/23 of up to £150m in 2022/23.
+Current long term borrowing will be £17m at the end of 2023/24, with no new borrowing taken.
+This demonstrates that the Council has sufficient liquidity over the going concern period.